tasxatzial/lbst-dictionary-int/README.md

 # lbst - A dictionary data structure

-Library for creating and using dictionaries, that is, sorted collections by key of (key, value) pairs.
+Library for creating dictionaries, that is, sorted collections by key of (key, value) pairs.

+This version supports (key, value) pairs that have type (int, int).
+Pairs are sorted by key (ascending).

 The following functions are provided:

 * lbst_create(): Create an empty dictionary.
-* lbst_is_empty(d): Check whether it is empty.
+* lbst_is_empty(d): Check whether the dictionary is empty.
 * lbst_insert(d, key, value): Insert (key, value).
 If key exists, update its value.
 * lbst_delete(d, key): Delete key.
 * lbst_lookup(d, key, *value): Get the value associated with key.